CyberMiles/tim-research/reading_event_logs/elasticsearch.md

 to discover how, let's start by only discussing the transferring of a blockchain's native currency (network token).
 Soon after this, we will also move on to the broader topic of smart contracts which bring about more complex data types, more complex storage and improved functionality.

+A software application does not have to run as a full node in order to be able to interact with a blockchain.
+The only real prerequisite to transacting on a blockchain network is possessing a key that can sign a transaction [3].

+Of course we are not recommending that a user would just blindly broadcast transactions to the blockchain.
+An end user will always require knowledge about the underlying blockchain and this is where the opportunity for search and analytic engines comes in.

 This is perhaps the simplest example of how an application can fundamentally augment a blockchain network.

+# security
+public information data can be stored openly by many and varied parties and can also be verified randomly